scao53/shiyacao.github.io/_pages/about.md

 </div>

 Hello, my name is Elm Markert and I am a junior Statistical and Data Sciences Major with a Biological Sciences Minor.
 I'm excited to engage in the human and social aspects of data analytics, and am eager to utilize my quantitative analysis skills to advance disability awareness and inclusion.
+I joined the DIAL lab in Fall 2023 and worked with Christy Yang and Prof. Cao to write a journal paper for the project "Examining Environmental Barriers for Disabled Employees in Different Industries and Work Spaces".

 ### Lab Alumni